On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: The case of a convex set U

-In this section we deal with the case in which the constant control set $U$, besides to be non-empty and compact (as required by Assumption \ref{assump:Convexity}), is strictly convex.
-The main peculiarity of this case is that, as we shall see in Remark \ref{rem_Weier=} below, the Weierstrass inclusion \textit{\ref{eq_wc}} of Lemma \ref{lem_PMP} turns out to be an equality.
+In this section we deal with the case in which the constant control set $U$, besides being nonempty and compact, is convex.
+By exploring consequences of the Pontryagin necessary conditions provided by Lemma~\ref{lem_PMP}, in dimension $2$, we characterize the optimal controls as composed of two kind of regimes that will be called, respectively, regular and singular, depending on the evolution of the adjoint variable $p(t)$.

-By using this, and combining the conservation law of the Hamiltonian with the canonical equations we obtain a necessary orthogonality condition between $p$ and $u'$ (see \eqref{eq_orthupp}).

-In the case $n=2$ by using also the other Pontryagin's conditions provided in the previous section, we derive a further optimality necessary condition in the form of a differential equation that must be satisfied by the control function.
-We shall see that, when the control set $U$ is a ball and the current is not too strong, this additional condition is nothing else than the celebrated Zermelo Navigation Equation (ZNE).
-So, we can claim that it generalizes ZNE to any strictly convex control set.